hulleshgowdaa/apnaclg-demo/README.md

 # apnaclg-demo
-this is my 1st repository.
+This is my 1st repository.
 <br>
 Author-Hullesh Gowda